azmeraw-tech/Amharic-Morphological-processing-Using-Morfessor./README.md

 # Morphological-processing-Using-Morfessor.
 Understanding and processing morphological features of Amharic words, identifying their component parts(such as prefixes, suffixes and roots) using morfessor.
+For improved performance, the code incorporates several preprocessing steps.
+These steps include removing non-Amharic words from the text, eliminating duplicated words, and implementing character-level normalization due to the homophonic nature of Amharic characters.